derriqo/OneMinutePitch/ReadME.md

 ---

 **User Story**
-As a user i want to be able to store my account credentials and their various passwords and also  be able to delete them.
+As a user i want to be able to submit a one minute pitche and other users are able to vote on them and leave comments to give their feedback on them.

 | Behaviour | Output |
 | :---------------- | :---------------: |